Graduate School Guidance

 Choosing Graduate Schools

 Where will you apply?
-Of course, there is no specific number to which you should apply.
+Of course, there is no specific number of graduate schools to which you should apply.
 Selecting schools for your graduate program should involve a different process than the one you used to select an undergraduate program.
 Advice for selecting undergraduate programs is readily available due to the fact that everyone uses a similar approach.
 When you decide to attend graduate school, the formula for choosing a school is far less defined.

 How is the process different?
 Selecting schools needs to be strongly driven by your research interests and career goals.
 The goal is to find programs that meet your research needs and faculty with interests similar to yours.

 Seek advice from several members of UD's own faculty.
-Faculty members in your department will know a great deal about the programs that would interest you.
+Faculty members in your department will know a great deal about programs that will interest you.
 Be sure to include faculty members with a strong research or publishing agenda.
 The newest tenure-track hire in your area is also an excellent resource.
 Here are some key considerations when you talk to faculty:

 - Depending on your career aspirations, the prestige of the university, program, and advisor you select for your graduate studies can play a critical role.

-- What are the benefits of obtaining your master’s degree versus a Ph.D?
+- What are the benefits of obtaining your master’s degree versus a Ph.D.?
 How will this affect your job opportunities?
 How will this affect your salary?